Drawing strategies in Strong Ramsey games for 3-uniform hypergraphs: The 3-uniform K24-game is a draw

-$P_2$ continues by claiming $cya_i$ for fresh vertices $a_i$ as long as the game does not end or he can win by claiming $cxa_i$.
+$P_2$ continues by claiming $cya_i$ for fresh vertices $a_i$ as long as the game does not end and he cannot win by claiming $cxa_i$.
 Assume for a contradiction that $P_1$ won the game eventually.
 Then, she must have obtained a threat graph $H$ by blocking with $cxa_i$.
-Using the same argument as above, $P_1$ must have claimed a copy of $\hat{K}_{2,3}^{(3)}$ of type $\mathit{(ii)}$ or $\mathit{(iii)}$, which was forbidden.
+Using the same argument as above, $P_1$ must have claimed a copy of $\hat{K}_{2,3}^{(3)}$ of type (ii) or (iii), which was forbidden.
 Hence, $P_2$ has a drawing strategy. \end{proof}

 \begin{corollary} In the game $\R(K_{\aleph_0}^{(3)}, G)$, suppose $P_2$ has built a $\hat{K}_{2,3}^{(3)}$, such that $P_1$ has claimed at most 10 edges and she has no threat.
-If it is $P_2$'s turn, he has a drawing strategy. \end{corollary} \begin{proof} Let $x,y$ be the main vertices and $c$ the center of the $\hat{K}_{2,3}^{(3)}$, which $P_2$ has built and assume that either $\mathit{(ii)}$ or $\mathit{(iii)}$ of the Distraction Lemma (\ref{lem:K24+:EndPosition}) does not hold.
-In this case, $P_1$ has claimed at least seven edges, such that none of them is incident to $y$, since $cxy \in E(P_2)$. $P_1$ can not have claimed another $\hat{K}_{2,3}^{(3)}$ with either main vertex or center $y$, since this requires at least four more edges on the $y$-board.
+If it is $P_2$'s turn, he has a drawing strategy. \end{corollary} \begin{proof} Let $x,y$ be the main vertices and $c$ the center of the $\hat{K}_{2,3}^{(3)}$, which $P_2$ has built and assume that either (ii) or (iii) of the Distraction Lemma (\ref{lem:K24+:EndPosition}) does not hold.
+In this case, $P_1$ has claimed at least seven edges not incident to $y$, since $cxy \in E(P_2)$. $P_1$ cannot have claimed another $\hat{K}_{2,3}^{(3)}$ with either main vertex or center $y$, since this requires at least four more edges on the $y$-board.
 Hence, $P_1$ has not claimed a copy of $\hat{K}_{2,3}^{(3)}$ with center $c$ or $y$ and main vertex $y$ or $c$, respectively.
 If we exchange $x$ and $y$ in the Distraction Lemma (\ref{lem:K24+:EndPosition}), we obtain that $P_2$ can force at least a draw. \end{proof} With those auxiliary results, we are finally able to prove the main theorem of this section.

 \begin{proof}[Proof of \Cref{thm:K24+}] $P_1$ claims an edge $z_1z_2z_3$.
 In his first five moves $P_2$ takes $abv_i$ for fresh vertices $a$, $b$, $v_i$ with $i \in [5]$.
 Let $e^*$ be the second edge of $P_1$ and let $T_1$ be the point in time after her sixth move.
 We obtain the board state in \Cref{pic:K24+:T1}.